Installing and running MIRACL

 Important

 Docker is our recommended method for running MIRACL on local machines and servers.
-We recommend Singularity to run MIRACL in a cluster environment (e.g. Compute Canada).
+We recommend Apptainer to run MIRACL in a cluster environment (e.g. Compute Canada).

 Attention

-Support for installing MIRACL locally (i.e. on your host system directly without using Docker or Singularity) will be phased out in future versions of the software
+Support for installing MIRACL locally (i.e. on your host system directly without using Docker or Apptainer) has been deprecated.
+Please use Docker or Apptainer instead.

-We provide a build script to automatically create a Docker image for you that can be run using Docker Compose.
-This method does not require a manual installation of MIRACL and works on Linux, macOS and Windows (using WSL 2).
+We provide a installation script to automatically create a Docker image for you that can be run using Docker Compose.
+This method does not require a manual installation of MIRACL and works on Linux and in the WSL2 on Windows.
+Theoretically, MIRACL should also work on MacOS but we do not officially support it.

 Tip